metamug/movie-db-webapp/README.md

 # movie-db-webapp

-This example demonstrates how to make a simple CRUD operation in database using REST APIs built with metamug.
+This example demonstrates how to make a simple CRUD operation in database using REST APIs built with Metamug.

 ### Resource File
 ``` xml
 <?xml version="1.0" encoding="UTF-8" ?>